 ANZAC is an acronym for Australian and New Zealand Army Corps, the soldiers who fought in World War I.

 These crunchy cookies became known as ANZAC biscuits.
-Today, the biscuits (the Aussie word for "cookies") have gotten a bit of a makeover with the addition of butter, golden syrup and desiccated coconut and are considered an iconic Australian food.
+Today, the biscuits, or cookies, have gotten a bit of a makeover with the addition of butter, golden syrup and desiccated coconut and are considered an iconic Australian food.

 - 1 tablespoon golden syrup